eclecticbouquet/authentikate-your-cloudflared/README.md

 - m.
 Click Next.
 - n.
 Toggle ```Bypass options requests to origin```.
 - o.
 Click Add application.
 - p.
 Test your setup.
-Head to the URL for your service, and see if you are faced with the authentik login page before you an access your service.
+Head to the URL for your service, and see if you are faced with the authentik login page before you can access your service.

-##### 🎉🎊 Congrats! 🎊🎉
+#### 🎉🎊 Congrats! 🎊🎉
 You are up and running with authentik.
+Repeat steps 6-8 for any additional services you want to expose and protect.

 ## What now?